Brigid Brophy: Animal rights

 The Sunday Times invited Brophy to write an opinion-piece; Brophy's response was The Rights of Animals (1965).
 This incisive article was much discussed.
 As a parallel to Paine's essays The Rights of Man, The Rights of Animals made Brophy influential to the animal rights movement.
 She gave a speech at the annual general meeting of the National Anti-Vivisection Society at Charing Cross Hotel in 1970.
 Her article was published in the 1971 book Animals, Men and Morals.
+Brophy continued to publish articles related to animal rights, including an influential 1981 article in the London Review of Books entitled "Cruelty to Animals", in which she made strong arguments against any moral or ethical basis for vivisection as part of critical review of books by James Turner and Solly Zuckerman published that same year.

 Brophy became a vegetarian at the age of 25.
 Her daughter and husband became vegetarian.
 She did not wear leather.